PlasmaPy/PlasmaPy/docs/about/stability.rst

                 <span class="dev"></span>
             </td>
             <td>
-                The API for ionization state functionality is likely to change in subsequent releases.
-Changes to the API of the base functionality are likely, but will probably follow deprecation warnings.
+                The API of this subpackage is likely to change in future releases.
             </td>
         </tr>
         <tr>